 Whether it’s meant to be educational, encouraging or attention-getting, does your content hit the right tone?
 Some patients need to be nudged toward making good decisions and paying attention to important dates and milestones, and others may be more self sufficient and proactive and therefore require less frequent communication.
 Giving patients the right amount of information at the right cadence will help keep them engaged.

 Are you including practical, real world information?
 Providing well-timed and relevant information can help patients achieve their goals, but don’t forget that they’re concerned with getting back to regular life.
 A patient recovering from surgery will want to know if their surgical site is healing appropriately, but they might also want to know when they can drive again and that information can help maintain adherence to care plans.
-Digital engagement also gives you the opportunity to share information that patients may be embarrassed to ask, such as when it’s safe to resume activities of daily living.
+Digital patient engagement also gives you the opportunity to share information that patients may be embarrassed to ask, such as when it’s safe to resume activities of daily living.

 Leveraging technology to test, iterate and personalize engagement

-Crafting the messages for a patient journey is not a one-time undertaking.
+Crafting the messages for a patient care journey is not a one-time undertaking.
 Having the ability to test and iterate will make your engagement programs more effective.
-Using a flexible technology platform allows you to analyze patient behavior and interactions.
-When your patient communication technology can support tweaks to pathway content and timing, highlight opportunities for optimization for your organization, and automatically adjust content and cadence in response to each patient, the journey becomes hyper-personalized and meaningful.
+Using a flexible software platform allows you to analyze patient behavior and interactions.
+When your patient communication software can support tweaks to pathway content and timing, highlight opportunities for optimization for your organization, and automatically adjust content and cadence in response to each patient, the journey becomes hyper-personalized and meaningful.
 You now have a two-way street to achieve excellent engagement, outcomes and satisfaction.

 If you need help optimizing and personalizing patient care pathways, contact Twistle at email@example.com.